GabrielOnDelphi/AI_saves_humanity/README.md

 ## The biggest problems (the founding list)

-These are the thirteen problem areas the project starts with.
+These are the fourteen problem areas the project starts with.
 Each has its own folder under [`problems/`](problems/) with facts, root causes, candidate solutions, and metrics.
 They are **interconnected** — inequality drives bad health, bad governance blocks climate action, and so on — so the numbering is for reference, not priority.

 | #   | Problem                                                                          | One-line scope                                                 | A grounding fact (source year)                                                           |
 | --- | -------------------------------------------------------------------------------- | -------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |